Spatially dense stochastic epidemic models with infection-age dependent infectivity: PDE Models

 Because of the memoryless property of exponential periods, it is adequate to use the process $I(t,x)$ to describe the dynamics instead of $\sI(t,\mfa,x)$.
-In this case, we obtain the PDE model by Kendall \cite{kendall1957,kendall1965}, in which given the limit $\bar\Upsilon(t,x) $ in \eqref{eqn-barUpsilon-Kendall},
+In this case, we obtain Kendall's spatial model \cite{kendall1957,kendall1965}, in which given the limit $\bar\Upsilon(t,x) $ in \eqref{eqn-barUpsilon-Kendall},

 \end{remark}